akmaalsh/2025p_ImagetoData/README.md

 # Images to Data & Text Converter

-A web application that extracts text and tabular data from images using OpenAI's GPT-4 Vision model.
+A web application that extracts text and tabular data from images using OpenAI's GPT-4o model.
 This project consists of two main applications:

 1. **Images to Data Converter**: Extracts tabular data from images and converts them into structured formats
 2. **Images to Text Converter**: Extracts paragraphs and text content from images